SEAT Fura: SEAT 127 Fura & SEAT Fura (1981–1982)

+Seat Fura Dos (1983–1986)

-After the facelift of 1983, the SEAT Fura Dos (two) was introduced: it didn’t differ much from its predecessor mainly through smaller headlights and turn signals.
-The launch of the first generation SEAT Ibiza in April 1984 made the car largely redundant.
+After the facelift of 1983, the SEAT Fura Dos (two) was introduced: it did not differ much from its predecessor, mainly through smaller headlights and turn signals.
+The launch of the first generation SEAT Ibiza in April 1984 made the car largely redundant, although it continued to be offered as a lower-cost alternative to the new model.